“Am I getting better at this?”

 Highly commended – Jeffrey Benson – Jeff’s Tips

 When we think of social media, the same big names come to mind: Facebook, Twitter, Pinterest.
-What’s refreshing about this list post is that it introduces us to dozens of lesser-known networks that could still bring valuable traffic.
+What’s refreshing about this list post is that it introduces us to dozens of lesser-known networks that could still bring valuable traffic and channels that support your goal to monetize your blog.
 A great idea and a natural candidate for a list post.

 Category: Best Execution